-In Phoenix, the Wrigley Mansion is one of of the best places to go when celebrating a special occasion.
-Built up high on a hill, the mansion offers its visitors panoramic views of the surrounding desert city and Geordie's Restaurant, which is famous for serving creatively plated gourmet food and its extensive wine list that topples just over 800 bottles.
+Built up high on a hill above Phoenix, the Wrigley Mansion offers its visitors panoramic views of the surrounding desert city and is one of the best places to go when celebrating a special occasion.
+It's home to Geordie's Restaurant, which is famous for its creative plates and an extensive wine list that topples just over 800 bottles.

-You can visit for the food and the views, but don't miss the opportunity to tour the residential part of the mansion and learn more about its original owner—William Wrigley Junior, of chewing gum and Chicago Cub's fame.
+You can visit for the food and the views, but don't miss the opportunity to tour the residential part of the mansion and learn more about its original owner, William Wrigley Jr. of chewing gum and Chicago Cub's fame.

 History of the Wrigley Mansion

-In 1932, William Wrigley, Jr. built the Wrigley Mansion as a 50th anniversary gift for his wife.
+In 1932, Wrigley Jr. built the mansion as a 50th-anniversary gift for his wife.
 With 24 rooms, 12 bathrooms, and 11 fireplaces, the home was one of several that they owned throughout the country and was used mainly in the winter.

 Wrigley died in the house, just one year after it was built.
-His wife continued to own the house until she passed in 1958, which is when the mansion underwent several ownership changes.
+His wife owned the house until she passed in 1958 when the mansion underwent several ownership changes.
 At first, it became part of a meeting space for the nearby Arizona Biltmore Hotel, then Western Savings Bank purchased it and used it as a private club called The Mansion Club.
 After the savings and loan crisis, Western Savings Bank closed and the mansion was handed over to the city of Phoenix.

 In 1992, in order to prevent the mansion from being razed, it was purchased by George Hormel, of the Hormel Foods Corporation, who was committed to restoring and maintaining the mansion's historical importance.
 Hormel renovated the building and re-opened it as a lounge, restaurant, and wedding venue.